geveh/LakeVolumes/README.md

 ---

 ### 07_population_estimates.R

 **Script to extract population in the catchment feeding glacial lakes, and within the first 50 km downstream of glacial lakes**

 *Mandatory input data*:
-- "all_catchments_dissolved_no_holes.gpkg" (Geopackage with all catchments feeding glacial lakes, derived from COP30 DEM data)
+- "all_catchments_dissolved_no_holes.gpkg" (Geopackage with all catchments feeding glacial lakes, dissolved, derived from COP30 DEM data)
-- "all_lakes_with_volumes.RDS"
+- "all_lakes_with_volumes.RDS" (R-object with posterior median and 68% volume estimate for each lake in 1990 and 2020)
 - "flowpaths_detailed.txt" (Flowpaths from all lakes as of 2020 from the lake to the coast/ endorheic basin)
-- "diff.gpkg"
+- "volume_regional_lakes.RDS" (R-object with a posterior estimate of regional glacial lake volumes, including the median and 68% HDI of lake volumes)
+- "diff.gpkg" (Geopackage that contains the difference between catchments and a dissolved 1-km buffer around flowpaths originating from glacial lakes)
+- "RGI2000-v7.0-o1regions.shp" (O1 regions of the RGI to aggregate lake volumes on regional level from https://doi.org/10.5067/f6jmovy5navz)
+- "continent_dissolve.shp" (Shapefile of dissolved continent outlines from ArcGIS Hub: https://hub.arcgis.com/datasets/esri::world-continents/about)
 - "landscan-global-2020.tif" (Landscan2020 data corresponding to the year when lakes were mapped: https://landscan.ornl.gov/)
 - "ppp_2020_1km_Aggregated.tif" (Worldpop 1km global: https://hub.worldpop.org/geodata/listing?id=64)
 - "gpw_v4_population_count_rev11_2020_30_sec.tif" (NASA's Gridded Population of the World (GPW), version 4; https://www.earthdata.nasa.gov/data/projects/gpw/data-access-tools)